sansseriff/phd_thesis/src/chapter_01/section_02_introduction.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; As also shown in Fig. \ref{fig:false-color}b, the free-space coupling system achieves up to $72 \% \pm 3.7 \%$ SDE as measured from the fiber outside the cryostat.
 The reduction in efficiency is likely due to surface reflections in the free-space optics, and potential misalignment in the optical baffles.
 The minimum DCR (Fig. \ref{fig:false-color}c) at $72 \%$ SDE is about 0.1 Hz, with a bias current of 16 $\mathrm{\upmu A}$.
 These metrics, with the jitter measurements shown in Fig. \ref{fig:false-color}b, give a maximum H value of $5 \times 10^{11}$ (Fig. \ref{fig:false-color}c).
 Values as high as $1.8 \times 10^{12}$ have been reported before, but at 1.5\% system detection efficiency \cite{Shibata2015}.
 Our system shows a low DCR can be achieved without severe reduction of SDE or usable target wavelength bandwidth.
 This is paramount for the future of terrestrial and space-to-ground quantum communication, since it increases success rate with finite statistics \cite{Boaron2018secure}.
 The same techniques can be applied to emerging SNSPD applications at longer wavelengths, such as laser ranging \cite{Taylor2019}, where fiber filtering is impractical.
 Beyond single-mode applications, our work paves the way to scalable, low-DCR, multi-mode coupling to SNSPD arrays \cite{Wollman2019}.

-![**Role of mechanosensitive channels during hypo-osmotic shock.** (A) A hypo-osmotic shock results in a large difference in the osmotic strength between the intracellular and extracellular spaces.
-As a result, water rushes into the cell to equalize this gradient increasing the turgor pressure and tension in the cell membrane.
-If no mechanosensitive channels are present and membrane tension is high (left panel), the membrane ruptures releasing intracellular content into the environment resulting in cell death.
-If mechanosensitive channels are present (right panel) and membrane tension is beyond the gating tension, the mechanosensitive channel MscL opens, releasing water and small intracellular molecules into the environment, thus relieving pressure and membrane tension.
-(B) The experimental approach undertaken in this work.
-The number of mechanosensitive channels tagged with a fluorescent reporter is tuned through modification of the Shine-Dalgarno sequence of the *mscL* gene.
-The cells are then subjected to a hypo-osmotic shock and the number of surviving cells are counted, allowing the calculation of a survival probability.](ch5_fig1){#fig:overview_2 short-caption="Role of mechanosensitive channels during hypo-osmotic shock."}

 ![**Figure Title.** And I think the rest of this is the caption with (A), (B), and (C) callouts](./figs_01/Figure_Data_Sept_2022.svg){#fig:custom_figure short-caption="A jitterate data figure." width=70%}